 TRIP TO BANGKOK & PHUKET

 Planning a trip to Bangkok & Phuket?
-Here I am sharing a very interesting itinerary for trip to Bangkok & Phuket in a week – best time to visit, where to stay, best things to do etc. This is a perfect guideline for a short 7 days holiday plan for Bangkok & Phuket.
+Here I am sharing a very interesting itinerary for a trip to Bangkok & Phuket in a week – best time to visit, where to stay, best things to do etc.

-Thailand’s capital Bangkok is definitely a fun city.
-It is a blend of modern city with huge skyscrapers with great nightlife and old culture with ancient temples.
-Being a tourist destination, the people are warm and the food is amazing.
-The city is economical as compared to the experience it offers and one can have a lot of fun and shell very few bucks for the same.
+Thailand’s capital Bangkok is definitely a fun city to visit.
+It is a perfect blend of modern city with huge skyscrapers along with ancient temples depicting its rich culture.
+The city is economical as compared to the experience it offers.
+Amazing food, great nightlife, fun shopping and relaxing massage parlours are another fun reasons to visit Bangkok.

-Trip to Bangkok can be combined with any beach city in Thailand like Pattaya, Phuket, Krabi, Koh Samui etc depending on the pocket of the individual.
-It makes the whole trip complete with the metropolitan charm of the city of Bangkok and exotic laid back beach vacation of the other city.
+Trip to Bangkok can be easily combined with any beach destination Thailand offers like Pattaya, Phuket, Krabi, Koh Samui etc depending on the pocket of the individual.
+It makes the whole trip complete with the metropolitan charm of the capital city Bangkok and exotic laid back beach vacation of the other city.

 I chose Phuket because it offers one of the best scenic views and is a much better place to visit than Pattaya.
 This is my personal opinion.
 Krabi, on the other hand, can be planned as a trip in itself.